shakebugs/shake-docs/docs/ios/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-To remove an activity from the list of private views, use the following method:
+To remove an view controller from the list of private views, use the following method:

 <Tabs
   groupId="ios"